Barbu Solacolu: Early life and career

-Born in Bucharest, Barbu was the son of Victor Solacolu, a magistrate, and Victoria (née Petrescu), daughter of military doctor (and Romanian Land Forces General) Zaharia Petrescu.
+Solacolu once specified that his birth date was March 17, 1897 (Old Style: March 5), against sources which have March 18.
+His exact place of birth was a family townhouse on Astronomului Street 6, in Bucharest.
+Barbu was the son of Victor Solacolu, a magistrate, and Victoria (née Petrescu), daughter of military doctor (and Romanian Land Forces General) Zaharia Petrescu.
 Before marrying Solacolu, Victoria had been his secretary; her sister, Alina, was the wife of zoologist Grigore Antipa.
-Victor was the scion of a prosperous merchant family, of Bulgarian heritage.
-From his grandfather Hagi-Anghel Grigore (of Solacoglu Inn fame), and his father, Dimitrie Solacolu, he had inherited the Hanul cu Tei business and a large estate in Sărulești.
+Victor was the scion of a prosperous merchant family, of Bulgarian heritage, whose members where, by his own account, "many, so very many", virtually none of them having left Bucharest in his own lifetime.
+He also reports that the shared surname originates with a Turkish-language nickname, Solak ("Left-handed"), bestowed on his grandfather Hagi-Anghel.
+The latter had built his fortune around the Solacoglu Inn.
+From him and from his father, Dimitrie Solacolu, Barbu had inherited the Hanul cu Tei business and a large estate in Sărulești.
 Victor's brother, Theodor Solacolu, a noted botanist, was also a Symbolist author, as was (occasionally) his other brother, Alfred.
 Other relatives include chemist Șerban C. Solacolu, engineer Paul Solacolu, and publicist Ion Solacolu.